 Upon successful completion of the Police Academy and passing the state exam, candidates will be sworn in as Tampa Police Officers with the City of Tampa and start the six-month Field Training and Evaluation Program.

-The Police Academy will begin in January 2024.
+The Police Academy will begin approximately 6 to 9 months after the scholarship application closes.
 The exact date is to be determined.

 The Police Academy takes approximately six months to complete.